webbcam/stm32-usart/README.md

-# STM32F1-Blink
+# STM32F1-USART
-Boilerplate project that uses FreeRTOS and libopencm3 for blinking LED on STM32F1 board
+Boilerplate project that uses FreeRTOS and libopencm3 for using USART on STM32F1 board

 ## How to clone
 This project uses git submodules for handling dependencies